What is Rhinophyma?

 Individual results may vary.

-Understanding rhinophyma requires an understanding of rosacea.
+People suffering from rhinophyma in Scottsdale and Phoenix may not realize that there are effective treatment options.
+Treating rhinophyma requires an understanding of rosacea.
 Rosacea is a chronic condition that causes red skin across the forehead, nose and cheeks as well as more prominent blood vessels on the face.
 In advanced stages, rosacea causes thickened skin of the nose, which can cause the development of rhinophyma.

 Rhinophyma is an enlarged, red and bulbous nose that results from enlarged oil-producing (sebaceous) glands beneath the skin.
 Rhinophyma is more common in men (90% of patients are men), although it can affect both men and women and range in severity.
 The skin becomes much thicker than normal, usually around the nasal tip and nostril base, as these areas of the nose are already more densely populated with oil-producing glands than skin over the upper bridge of the nose.